Benny Goodman

 Grave Location Description

-As you enter the cemetery drive straight back to the edge of the cemetery property.
+As you enter the cemetery from Erskine Road drive straight back to the edge of the cemetery property.
 Turn right at the end and park.
 Goodman’s final resting place is located next to the bench under the tree near the center of the rock wall near other Goodman family members.
 His grave is approximately 50 feet from a corner turn in the road and 3 rows from the back of the cemetery.

 Grave Location GPS